Partner – Orkes – NPI EA (cat=Spring)

 Java has an option to delete a directory.
 However, this requires the directory to be empty.
 So, we need to use recursion to delete a particular non-empty directory:

-1. Get all the contents of the directory to be deleted
+1. Get all the contents of the directory for deletion

 2. Delete all children that are not a directory (exit from recursion)

-3. For each subdirectory of current directory, start with step 1 (recursive step)
+3. For each subdirectory of the current directory, start with step 1 (recursive step)

 4. Delete the directory